Ryanm14/Reddit-Daily-Programmer/README.md

-# Reddit-Daily-Programmer
+# Reddit-DailyProgrammer
-My Java code and progress through /www.reddit.com/r/dailyprogrammer
+My Java code and progress through www.reddit.com/r/dailyprogrammer

+In the future I plan on using other languages to complete each task.